MultiSafepay/docs/content/payment-methods/credit-debit-cards.md

 <summary>About credit and debit cards</summary>
 <br>

-Credit cards are issued by a bank, building society, or card scheme and let customers pay on credit.
+Credit cards are issued by a bank, building society, or <<glossary:card scheme>> and let customers pay on credit.
 Debit cards are issued by a bank and let customers transfer funds directly from their bank account.
 Cardholders can pay for products or services at a point of sale, online, or on a mobile app.
 They can also withdraw cash, or link their card to digital wallets or other local payment methods.

 Credit cards are a very common payment method in many countries.
 Their widespread acceptance, ease of use, and ability to process payments in multiple currencies make them the ideal choice for many customers.